Vis4Sense/student-projects/2024-2025/readme.md

    - This would cover when to unload a stock/crypto (step 3)
    - This can be extended to short sell as well, i.e., comparing going long or short and see which has the better return

+# Meeting 18 Feb 2025

+Abhay, Tiangxiang, Kai

+## Abhay
+Data
+- 3000 Nasdaq stocks
+- currently the difference of the close price of two consecutive days
+- change to the difference of open and close price

+Model
+- predicting if the price will increase by more than 5% in the next day
+- tested on random stocks

 # Meeting 11 Feb 2025

 ## Abhay, Manasi, Tianxiang, Kai